haowu84/E-commerce-Application/billing/README.md

 **Very Important** For all values that deal with money, Including those in our `ResponseModel` We want to make sure we are returning a type of `BigDecimal` with a scale set to `2`.
 The tests will fail if we do not have it set to this scale as json considers: `14.5500` different than `14.55`.

-Refer to Activity 5 for how to deal with [BigDecimal](https://github.com/klefstad-teaching/CS122B-A5-Stripe#bigdecimal) on how to deal with `BigDecimal`'s especially the last part with dealing with scale and rounding.

 ### Applying Discount For Premium Users

 User's that have the `Premium` role have a diffrent `UnitPrice` that must be calculated by using the `discount` column in the table.
 Calculating the `DiscountedUnitPrice` requires we follow a very specific algorithm that is described below: